Ian Stedman

 ---|---|---|---|---|

-Fall 2023 | GS/DMGM5120 1.5 | A | Canadian Administrative Law and Ethics | LECT |
+Winter 2025 | GS/DMGM5120 1.5 | M | Canadian Administrative Law and Ethics | LECT |

-Fall 2023 | AP/PPAS4190 3.0 | A | Ethics and the Public Service | SEMR |
+Winter 2025 | AP/PPAS2200 3.0 | M | Communities and Public Law | LECT |

-Winter 2024 | AP/PPAS4130 6.0 | M | Politics, Law and the Courts | SEMR |
+Fall/Winter 2024 | GS/PPAL6100 3.0 | C | Canadian Constitutional Law | SEMR |

-Ian Stedman is an Assistant Professor, Canadian Public Law and Governance in the School of Public Policy and Administration.
+Ian Stedman is an Associate Professor, Canadian Public Law and Governance in the School of Public Policy and Administration.
 He is cross-appointed to the graduate programs at Osgoode Hall Law School, Science and Technology Studies and in Socio-Legal Studies.
 Professor Stedman serves on the Executive of both the Centre for AI & Society and Connected Minds (CFREF) at York University.

 After being called to the bar of Ontario in 2009, Professor Stedman practiced law in the private sector before moving to the public sector where he advised public officials about their ethical and legal obligations.
 His expertise in public sector governance, particularly in relation to ethics and accountability, accordingly, underscores much of his academic work.